 There is also a historic relation of inequality and poverty in Australia, with Aboriginal populations being much more likely to suffer from poverty.
 Aboriginal people are still rebounding from an era of discrimination and oppression.

 Furthermore, many residents in Australia are feeling the negative effects of the reduction of social welfare payments such as Newstart, the parenting payment, and the Disability Support Pension.
-The majority of people below the poverty line rely on social security as their main source of income, though around a third subsist on actual wages.
+The majority of people below the poverty line rely on social security as their main source of income, although around a third subsist on actual wages.

 Recent reports by charity Foodbank SA indicate more than 102,000 South Australians needed help to get food in the past year, compared to 85,000 in 2016.
 Foodbank SA chief executive officer Greg Pattinson says this growth is the worst the organization has seen and is largely attributed to rising electricity prices.
-The Australian Competition and Consumer Commission (ACCC) today released a report that found the average power bill for South Australian households had increased by 48 per cent since 2007-08.
+The Australian Competition and Consumer Commission (ACCC) today released a report that found the average power bill for South Australian households had increased by 48 per cent since 2007 to 2008.
 ACCC chairman Rod Sims says these increased prices are due to a clean energy target.
 Sims said the ACCC’s report showed the gold-plating of Australia’s power grid as the biggest factor behind the power price increases.

 It is evident that the prevalence of poverty in Australia is caused by a multiplicity of factors and solutions will need to take into account this complexity.